Ai TokensData ExtractionWeb Scraping

 How do you reduce AI token usage during data extraction?

 The most effective approach is to separate the extraction step from the AI step.
 Use a browser-based scraper to read data directly from the page DOM and produce structured output - without sending page content to any AI model.
 Then pass only the relevant extracted fields to an AI for tasks that genuinely require reasoning, such as scoring, summarisation, or classification.
-This avoids sending entire web pages - including thousands of tokens of boilerplate, navigation, and HTML noise - to an AI just to extract a few fields.
+This avoids sending entire web pages - including all the boilerplate, navigation, and HTML noise - to an AI just to extract a few fields.

 Should you use AI to scrape websites?